4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Note:

-The Group Manager will indicate the follow-up date in IMS when closing the case.
+The group manager will indicate the follow-up date in IMS when closing the case.

 Procedures Relating to Approvals and Continuations of Registrations

-2. For approved applications, the excise examiner will:
+2. For approved applications, the examiner must:

 1. Complete Form 13499-C with a recommendation, summary of registration tests performed, reason for the recommendation and any follow-up actions, if applicable.